juanfernandes/juanfernandes-uk/src/notes/monthly-notes-april-2024.md

 date: 2024-05-15T16:45:00Z
 tags:
   - monthly-notes
-  - notes
-shareLink: ""
 ---
-<p class="lead">Oof, what a month.
+Oof, what a month.
 Huge improvement in lots of aspects.
 The house still has not sold or even had any interest - it seems we'll have no choice but opt for a cash buy out.
-Lots of changes at work and did some updates on my website.</p>
+Lots of changes at work and did some updates on my website.{.lead}

 ## Work
 Still a lot of change in processes going on at work, as well as transitioning to being a UX designer instead of a Front-end Developer.
 At the same time, trying to educate the different teams on the role UX needs to play in the work being produced.